chaoss/community/CONTRIBUTING.md

 ### Pull Request Checklist

-- [ ] Check if your code addition will pass both code linting checks and unit test.
+- [ ] Check if your code addition will pass both code linting checks and unit tests.
 - [ ] Check if your documentation commits are free from typos.
+- [ ] Ensure your commit messages are descriptive.
+[How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) explains how to write good commit messages.
 - [ ] Check the commits and commits messages and ensure they are free from typos.
-- [ ] Please describe your pull request.

 At this point, you are waiting on the CHAOSS repository maintainers.
 They will comment on your pull requests within three business days (and, typically, one business day).